Free Python Institute PCEP Practice Exam: Entry-Level Python Programmer

 In Python, a user-defined function starts with a header in the form def name(parameters):.
 The function name must be a valid identifier: it may use letters, digits, and underscores, but it cannot start with a digit and it cannot be a reserved keyword such as class.
 Both greet and print_total satisfy those naming rules, and both headers use the required def keyword, parentheses, and trailing colon.
 Options that use a different keyword, an illegal name, or the wrong word order do not match Python syntax.
 The key check is simple: correct def syntax plus a legal function name.

-• Wrong keyword The option using function fails because Python defines functions with def.
+- Wrong keyword The option using

-• Reserved word The option using class fails because Python keywords cannot be used as function names.
+classfails because Python keywords cannot be used as function names. - Wrong order The option placing

 Question 19